jafo2128/StreamPerf/README.md

 # MTStreamPerf

 ## About MTStreamPerf
-Network factors of streaming media are hard to quantify.The first step in streaming media is to analyze the quality of stream.MTStreamPerf aims to quantify the quality of incoming streaming data.
-MTStreamPerf supports some network protocols such as TCP/UDP/HTTP and RTSP.
+Network factors of streaming media are hard to quantify.*MTStreamPerf* is a bandwidth measurement tools for *stream media* over TCP/UDP/HTTP/RTSP. *MTStreamPerf* supports various parameters for precise controls.
+For each test it reports the measured throughput/bitrate, loss, and other parameters. *MTStreamPerf* aims to quantify the quality of incoming streaming data.

 ## Architecture for MTStreamPerf